Monsignor Paul Dwyer

 Monsignor Paul Dwyer Prayer | |||||||||||||||||||||

 Holy God, Source, Author, and Giver of Life, We are grateful for the footprints of our past and the blessings of today.
+Help us in our journey toward truth and goodness.
+Guide each one of us to grow in holiness and wisdom and teach us to protect all creation.
+Amen.

 |||||||||||||||||||||